 Weighing the Pros and Cons of Training Programs vs. Community College

 Education is not one-size-fits-all.
-When considering what comes after high school, you may think that your only options are a traditional four-year college or immediately entering the workforce (30% of students think college is the next natural step, and 23% feel that it’s what is expected)*.
+When considering what comes after high school, you may think that your only options are a traditional four-year college or immediately entering the workforce.
 In reality, college is not for everyone.
 If you want to build a future you can be proud of, you may instead want to weigh the pros and cons of a vocational or technical training school and community college.
 Keep in mind that each offers unique value depending on where you want to put your focus, the development of relevant skills, and the potential for long-term debt and compensation.

 CONCENTRATING ON THE ESSENTIALS

 Community colleges are an ideal option for students who are unsure of their future career.
 These schools support a wide range of program options, giving students a more well-rounded education , including general education coursework like math, science, and English that are geared toward a typical business career.
 These courses focus on theories and lectures and are intended to help students prepare for transferring to a University to complete a four-year degree.

 Technical or vocational training schools, on the other hand, carry a much smaller portfolio.
 Because they are focused on specific career choices, they dive right into the relevant coursework and practical applications of skills.
 Students will spend most of their time learning critical skills that they will need in the field and developing a strong knowledge base to help ensure success in their chosen career.
 Many career-training programs also offer students as part of the training program to complete an externship or internship to get hands-on practice in their area of expertise.

 The decision between community college and a training school is often a very fundamental one: do you prefer working with your hands or sitting at a desk?
 Community college is a realistic option for many students, but may not be the right path for students who are very clear about the area they want to specialize in, and who are prepared to jump right into learning.